Effect of control procedures on the evolution of entanglement in open quantum systems: Introduction

 Given the obvious importance of ESD regarding the success of quantum tasks, it is thus a worthwhile exercise to investigate ways and means of controlling the rate of loss of entanglement.
-Error-correcting codes \cite{css, ps95} and error-avoiding codes \cite{zr97} ( which are also knows as decoherence-free subspaces) are such attempts.
-Open loop decoherence control strategies \cite{viola98,mb98,vt99,viola99,Agarwal99} are another class of widely used strategies used to this effect. where the system of interest is subjected to external, suitably designed, time-dependent drivings that are independent of the system dynamics.
+Error-correcting codes \cite{Calderbank96, Calderbank96b, Shor95, Knill97} and error-avoiding codes \cite{Zanardi97, Duan97, Lidar98} ( which are also known as decoherence-free subspaces) are such attempts.
+Open loop decoherence control strategies \cite{viola98,Ban98,Duan99,Vitali99, Vitali01,viola99,Agarwal99,Agarwal01,Agarwal01b, Wocjan2002} are another class of widely used strategies used to this effect, where the system of interest is subjected to external, suitably designed, time-dependent drivings that are independent of the system dynamics.
 The aim is to cause an effective dynamic decoupling of the system from the ambient environment.
 A comparative analysis of some of these methods has been made in \cite{Facchi04}.
+An important generalization of the dynamic decoupling scheme, presented recently in \cite{Santos2008}, involves exploiting and merging the randomization and deterministic strategies such as symmetrization, concatenation and cyclic permutation to an $N$ qubit system.
 Another mechanism known to slow down the process of decoherence is through manipulation of the density of states.
 This has been put to use in photonic band-gap materials, which is used to address questions related to the phenomenon of localization of light \cite{John84, Yablonovitch87, John87, Yablonovitch91, John94}.